thatcherfreeman/utility-dctls/README.md

 **Smooth Neutrals**: Quickly toggle on and off smoothening of the achromatic axis.

 **Draw Swatches**: Toggles on some swatches so you can see what hues your adjustments correspond to.
 These swatches are drawn *upstream* of the tool, so they're affected by the Hue/Sat/Val sliders.

+**Input Transfer Function**: Choose the image state encoding of your image.
+Keep in mind that the result is not guaranteed to remain in-gamut, so be very careful about when you use this, particularly for display-referred images.
+You can also consider incorrectly setting this to Linear while working on log state images.

 ---